-From 1 July 2023, the conditions for being a member of a body of a company will change.
-Now, a person will not be eligible to be a member of the company's body if (i) they have been prohibited from performing the function by a public authority of the Czech Republic, another member state of the EU or a state of the European Economic Area or by a decision of an international organization, (ii) they have been convicted of a selected criminal offense of a property or economic nature and (iii) insolvency proceedings or similar proceedings abroad have been conducted with respect to their property or the property of the company in which they held office in the last three years.
-The Ministry of Justice of the Czech Republic will draw up a list of persons disqualified from being a member of a company's body under the Act on Business Corporations, which registry courts and notaries public will use for registering persons in elected positions to the commercial register.
-However, this list will not be publicly accessible.
-Eligibility to be a member of a company's body will be proved by an affidavit of the person to be registered.
+Additionally, a person is not eligible to be a member of the company's body if there exists an impediment to perform the function, namely if (i) they have been prohibited from performing the function by a public authority of the Czech Republic, another member state of the EU or a state of the European Economic Area or by a decision of an international organization, (ii) they have been convicted of a selected criminal offense of a property or economic nature and (iii) insolvency proceedings or similar proceedings abroad have been conducted with respect to their property or the property of the company in which they held office in the last three years.
+The Ministry of Justice of the Czech Republic maintains a list of persons disqualified from being a member of a company's body under the Act on Business Corporations, which registry courts and notaries public use for registering persons in elected positions to the commercial register.
+However, this list is not publicly accessible.
+Eligibility to be a member of a company's body is proved by an affidavit of the person to be registered.
+A person to be elected as a member of a body of a company is obliged to inform upfront the founder or the company (i) if such person is not eligible to perform the function, (ii) of the matters that could reasonably result in an impediment to perform the function, or (iii) if domestic or foreign insolvency proceedings were conducted in respect of such person's property or the property of an entity where such person has an office or had an office in the last three years.
+If a member of a body of a company learns of these events during their tenure, they must inform the company without undue delay.